Managing remote teams presents challenges, least of them being time zone conflicts and decreased camaraderie between members.

 They need to take care of their employees and ensure that they’re ready for a new age of work post-pandemic.

-Oyster is a distributed talent enablement platform designed to enable visionary HR leaders to find, hire, pay, manage, develop and take care of a thriving distributed workforce.
+Oyster is a distributed HR platform designed to enable visionary HR leaders to find, hire, pay, manage, develop and take care of a thriving distributed workforce.
 It lets growing companies give valued international team members the experience they deserve.
 Without the usual headaches or the expense.

 Oyster enables hiring anywhere in the world.
 With reliable, compliant payroll, and great local benefits and perks.